Davidstow Cheddar

 Davidstow Cheddar is a brand of Cheddar cheese manufactured by Dairy Crest, at the Davidstow Creamery in Cornwall, England, United Kingdom, alongside Cathedral City Cheddar.

 Production

-Cheddar has been produced at Davidstow for over 60 years, the plant being set up there in 1951 by Cow & Gate.
-Milk is supplied by 300 farms in Cornwall and Devon, all within a 50-mile radius.
+Cheddar cheese has been produced at Davidstow for over 70 years; the plant was set up there in 1951 by Cow & Gate.
+Milk is supplied by 300 farms in Cornwall and Devon, all within a 50-mile (80 km) radius.
 The Davidstow plant is the largest in Britain, having been upgraded in 2004, and has the capacity to produce 1,000 tonnes of Davidstow and Cathedral City cheese per week.